-Contact lenses are meant to provide crystal clear vision but soon after a few wears they start to become hazy.
+Contact lenses are meant to provide crystal clear vision.
+Even so, soon after a few wears they start to become hazy.
 Contact Lenses are coated with protein that transfers from your tear film if you did not rinse it after each wear.
-There are several solutions available in the pharmacy on how to remove protein deposits and lipid buildup from contacts in order to maintain crisp vision.
-Although it could be daunting at first to select a contact lens care regimen, talking with your doctor significantly helps.
+There are several solutions available in the pharmacy on how to remove protein deposits and lipid buildup from contacts.
+It could be daunting at first to select a contact lens care regimen, yet talking with your doctor significantly helps.

 Table of contents

 - How to remove protein buildup from contacts

 - What is the Best Solution to Remove Protein Buildup From Contacts?